SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket.md

 Should be compatible with:
 - Lomography Sprocket Rocket 2.0

+### Video
+<video src="https://v.etsystatic.com/video/upload/ac_none,du_15,q_auto:good/IMG_8142_qvk3m1.mp4" controls="controls" style="width: 100%; height: 100%;"></video>

+### Images
+{% include my-gallery.html imagesurl="images/lomography-sprocket-rocket-adapter"
+   filenames="lomography-sprocket-rocket-adapter-1.jpg,lomography-sprocket-rocket-adapter-2.jpg,lomography-sprocket-rocket-adapter-3.jpg,lomography-sprocket-rocket-adapter-4.jpg,lomography-sprocket-rocket-adapter-5.jpg,lomography-sprocket-rocket-adapter-6.jpg,lomography-sprocket-rocket-adapter-7.jpg,lomography-sprocket-rocket-adapter-8.jpg,lomography-sprocket-rocket-adapter-9.jpg,shutter-release-cable.jpg" %}

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

-### Images
-{% include my-gallery.html imagesurl="images/lomography-sprocket-rocket-adapter"
-   filenames="lomography-sprocket-rocket-adapter-1.jpg,lomography-sprocket-rocket-adapter-2.jpg,lomography-sprocket-rocket-adapter-3.jpg,lomography-sprocket-rocket-adapter-4.jpg,lomography-sprocket-rocket-adapter-5.jpg,lomography-sprocket-rocket-adapter-6.jpg,lomography-sprocket-rocket-adapter-7.jpg,lomography-sprocket-rocket-adapter-8.jpg,lomography-sprocket-rocket-adapter-9.jpg,shutter-release-cable.jpg" %}

 ### Questions
 If you have any questions please get in touch.